 Panasonic Lumix DMC-GH1

-The 12-megapixel Panasonic Lumix DMC-GH1 ($1500 kit with a stabilized 14-140mm Micro Four Thirds lens as of 8/20/2009) is a unique digital camera that supports interchangeable lenses.
-Although it looks like a DSLR, the Micro Four Thirds system it uses means that it isn't (more on that here).
+The 12-megapixel Panasonic Lumix DMC-GH1 is a unique digital camera that supports interchangeable lenses.
+Although it looks like a DSLR, it's not-though it is based on the Micro Four Thirds system.

-The DMC-GH1 is smaller than traditional digital SLRs, but not by much (the recently announced Olympus EP-1 Micro Four Thirds camera is much more compact).
+The DMC-GH1 is smaller than traditional digital SLRs, but not by much.
 Its size, friendly menus, and simplified interface boost its appeal to not-quite-novice photographers who want more than a point-and-shoot but are still intimidated by a true digital SLR.
 Both its ability to let you swap lenses and its support for 1080p video at 24 frames per second (as well as 720p video at 60 fps) make this camera compelling to high-definition videographers.
-Those added video-shooting chops represent a major upgrade from the GH1's predecessor, the Lumix DMC-G1.

-However, its $1500 price will likely deter consumers graduating upstream, and it may be off-putting to DSLR purists.
-Experienced photographers looking at long-term prospects in the DSLR market for capturing high-definition video (a feature also available on the $1800 body-only Nikon D300S) might also shy away.
-That's not a knock on the performance of the GH1; it's a solid camera.
+However, The DMC-GH1's $1500 price will likely deter consumers graduating upstream, and it may be off-putting to DSLR purists.
+Experienced photographers looking at long-term prospects in the DSLR market for capturing high-definition video might also shy away.
+That's not a knock on the performance of the DMC-GH1; it's a solid camera.
 However, the DMC-GH1 does falls short of the DSLR experience in a couple of key areas.

 Another issue: The DMC-GH1's low-light performance falters compared with today's traditional DSLRs.
 The unit's 17.3mm-by-13mm CMOS sensor does a great job in bright light and in darker conditions at ISO levels up to 800, but the visible noise at 1600 and 3200 ISO was more in line with a point-and-shoot than a DSLR.
-By comparison, the CMOS sensors in two DSLRs--the Nikon D90 (23.6mm-by-15.8mm) and the Canon EOS Rebel T1i (22.3mm-by-14.9mm)--are both larger, which helps reduce noise.
+By comparison, the CMOS sensors in two DSLRs, the Nikon D90 (4 mice; 23.6mm-by-15.8mm) and the Canon EOS Rebel T1i (4 mice; 22.3mm-by-14.9mm), are both larger, which helps reduce noise.
 Both of those models are entry-level DSLRs with high-definition video recording, significantly lower prices than the DMC-GH1, and a wider variety of lenses available than is the case with the Micro Four Thirds system.

-Another slight drawback--albeit one that isn't related to the DSLR vs. non-DSLR debate--is the lack of a body-based image stabilization system.
-Stabilization is all done in the lens; the included 14-140mm lens is optically stabilized, but you'll need to buy stabilized Micro Four Thirds lenses rather than letting a sensor-shifting body do all the work.
+Another slight drawback (albeit one that isn't related to the DSLR versus non-DSLR debate) is the lack of a body-based image stabilization system.
+Stabilization is all done in the lens; the included 14mm to140mm lens is optically stabilized, but you'll need to buy stabilized Micro Four Thirds lenses rather than letting a sensor-shifting body do all the work.